Put on the Music…Let’s Dance (1975)

 Choreographic sequence: Actress; Jive (quartet jiving to jazz); Java Runway (quartet modeling clothes); The Stomp (duet of men in Navy attire); Dreamtime (Blue Champaigne duet); Roseland ( Ballroom Dance Competition; Silv’ry Moon; Struttin‘ (quartet – men as women, etc); Court House Bump (Brook sleuth solo); Rose Red (Maida Solo – the crave”) ; Finale (group dance routine).

-Put on the Music was revived and performed May 7, 1977 for City Dance at Warner Theater, commissioned by City Dance and Washington Performing Arts Society (WPAS).
+( 1977) May 7.
+Put on the Music (see separate WEB PAGE) was revived and performed for City Dance celebration performance at the historic Warner Theater.
+Works were commissioned by the sponsors, City Dance and Washington Performing Arts Society (WPAS).
 Choreography, Maida Withers and DCCo; New Costumes by Beth Burkhardt, designer and dancer.

 ._WPA - MRW with Brook ballroom72.